jkilleen15/oilapp/README.md

   X Main / MoviesContainer

-X Create a route to show the create container Currently built into Main with MoviesContainer
+X Create a route to show the create container
-  ? build CreateMovieListingContainer as separate destination?
+  X build CreateMovieListingContainer as separate 'destination'

 X Create a route to show the detail container.
   X MovieSingleContainer
   X Make sure this route has a variable in it
 X Make sure to wrap all routes in Switch

-* Create links to the list and create routes, put them anywhere in App.js outside of the Switch.
+* Create links to the list (NEED TO - currently resides on page) and X create routes, put them anywhere in App.js outside of the Switch.

 ### Redux